vexira/DoubleXP/README.md

 # DoubleXP

+**NOTE:
+Starting with patch 2.6.0 WoW Mania has it's own in-game double XP week-end notification system.
+This addon is not needed anymore!**

 This is and addon for WoW 3.3.5 (WOTLK) on woW-Mania private server.

 Its purpose is to give time before the next double XP Weekend, or time left before the double XP Weekend ends.